CLTC approves settlement terms in DOJ lawsuit

 The U.S. Department of Justice sued the CLTC in 2017, alleging violation of the Fair Housing Act, among other things.

-The DOJ offered settlement terms in March to avoid going to trial and worked to negotiate settlement over the following months, along with the CLTC, its administrator, the Office of the Governor, Office of the Attorney General.
+The DOJ offered settlement terms in March to avoid going to trial and worked to negotiate settlement over the following months, along with the CLTC, its administrator, the Office of the Governor and Office of the Attorney General.

 Chief among them is it preserves the CLTC program, including current leaseholders.